asiermarques/Notes/index.md

-# Hi, I'm [Asier Marqués](https://asiermarques.com).
+# Hi, I'm [Asier](https://asiermarques.com).
 You can find here my professional and personal learning resources lists and notes

 This website is generated automatically from [this repository](https://github.com/asiermarques/learning-resources-and-notes)